Achilles: Worship and heroic cult

 The Periplus of the Euxine Sea (c.
-130 CE) gives the following details:
+130 AD) gives the following details:

 It is said that the goddess Thetis raised this island from the sea, for her son Achilles, who dwells there.
 Here is his temple and his statue, an archaic work.
 This island is not inhabited, and goats graze on it, not many, which the people who happen to arrive here with their ships, sacrifice to Achilles.
 In this temple are also deposited a great many holy gifts, craters, rings and precious stones, offered to Achilles in gratitude.
 One can still read inscriptions in Greek and Latin, in which Achilles is praised and celebrated.
 Some of these are worded in Patroclus's honour, because those who wish to be favored by Achilles, honour Patroclus at the same time.
 There are also in this island countless numbers of sea birds, which look after Achilles's temple.
 Every morning they fly out to sea, wet their wings with water, and return quickly to the temple and sprinkle it.
 And after they finish the sprinkling, they clean the hearth of the temple with their wings.
 Other people say still more, that some of the men who reach this island, come here intentionally.
 They bring animals in their ships, destined to be sacrificed.
 Some of these animals they slaughter, others they set free on the island, in Achilles's honour.
 But there are others, who are forced to come to this island by sea storms.
 As they have no sacrificial animals, but wish to get them from the god of the island himself, they consult Achilles's oracle.
 They ask permission to slaughter the victims chosen from among the animals that graze freely on the island, and to deposit in exchange the price which they consider fair.
 But in case the oracle denies them permission, because there is an oracle here, they add something to the price offered, and if the oracle refuses again, they add something more, until at last, the oracle agrees that the price is sufficient.
 And then the victim doesn't run away any more, but waits willingly to be caught.
 So, there is a great quantity of silver there, consecrated to the hero, as price for the sacrificial victims.
 To some of the people who come to this island, Achilles appears in dreams, to others he would appear even during their navigation, if they were not too far away, and would instruct them as to which part of the island they would better anchor their ships.